 - a model of Rochester Castle under siege;

-- a large selection of paintings and prints of the area;
+- a large selection of paintings and prints of the area.

-Tuesday to Sunday, 10am to 5pm.
-Closed on Mondays.
+Open Tuesday to Saturday, 10am to 5pm

 Conference / Meeting facilities